cityai/ecowiki/ecowiki/content/home.md

 </div>

 # Startups
-Check the newest startups from 225 globally, coming out of 6 unlocked AI ecosystems!
+Explore the newest startups working with AI technologies, from a total of 225 companies.
 <div class=logoCB>
 Powered by: <a href="https://crunchbase.com/"><img src="/images/Crunchbase_logo_crop.png" style="width:20%;"/></a>
 </div>